Seven of Nine: Joining the crew in "Scorpion"

 Seven of Nine first appears in the second part of "Scorpion" at the start of the fourth season.
 She is chosen by the Borg to communicate verbally with Captain Janeway so that together they can develop a weapon to defeat Species 8472.
 After a Borg cube destroys itself to save Voyager, Seven is transported aboard the Federation ship.
 Janeway is injured, leaving Chakotay in command—but he distrusts Seven and the Borg and after he refuses to work with her, she sends the vessel into fluidic space to force them to develop the weapon.
 Just before doing so, Chakotay decompresses the cargo bay, killing the remaining Borg with the exception of Seven.
 Janeway recovers and works with Seven and the Doctor to develop the weapon and defeat an attack by Species 8472.
 With their alliance ended, Seven attempts to assimilate the crew but they override her neural connection to the Collective.
 Over the course of the following episode, "The Gift", The Doctor removes about 70% of Seven's Borg implants because her body begins to reject the technology once her connection to the Borg Collective is severed.
-Seven leaves sick bay to help repair the ship, and while working she attempts to communicate with the Collective, but is stopped by Kes.
+Seven leaves sick bay to help repair the ship, and while working she attempts to communicate with the Collective but is stopped by Kes.
 She is placed in the brig where she and Captain Janeway have a heart-to-heart discussion.
-Following the departure of Kes, they attempt to integrate Seven into the crew.
+Following the departure of Kes, Seven (now restored by The Doctor to her original human appearance) is recruited to join Voyagers crew.

 Seven immediately comes into conflict with Chief Engineer B'Elanna Torres in "Day of Honor" and puts Voyager in danger when the Caatati steal the warp drive and hold it hostage for supplies and Seven herself.
 Instead, she builds a thorium generator to power their vessel, which the Caatati accept in exchange for the core and for allowing the rescue of Torres and Lt.
 Tom Paris.
 In "The Raven", Seven, experiencing visions of the Borg and a raven, steals a shuttle and heads into nearby B'omar space.
 The aliens would not allow Voyager to enter their space, but Tuvok and Paris cross the border in another shuttle and head in pursuit.
 Tuvok beams across to Seven's shuttle, where she explains she's following a homing beacon.
 They head to a planet where the wreckage of the USS Raven is crashed on the surface.
 They transport down and Seven recognises it as her parents' vessel.
 The B'omar attack but Voyager comes to their aid and the crew depart.
 Janeway tells Seven that her parents' research records are in the ship's databanks; Seven replies that she might read them someday.